andybrucenet/aws-env-sysadmin/README.md

           --override-values \
             $AWS_VPC_ID $AWS_PUBLIC_CIDR $AWS_VGW_ID $AWS_IGW_ID $AWS_PRIVATE_CIDR $AWS_KEYPAIR_NAME
         ```
+        The above doesn't actually run the command; it simply outputs the proper command that needs to be updated.
    * Get the list of IPs.
 We'll use the output from the below script to update `/etc/hosts`

         ```